Qrendi: Wied iż-Żurrieq

 Continuing towards il-Ħnejja or the Blue Grotto a rock feature has emerged which has been titled Ġebla tiċċaqlaq (that is the moving rock).
 It consists of a rock hulk which looms to a height surpassing 15 metres and which is stuck firmly into the cliff face.
 It is said that this rock moves during violent stormy weather making strong sounds caused by these movements.

 Coastal caves - such as the Reflection Cave, Filfla Cave, Cats Cave, Rotunda Cave, Honey Moon Cave and Blue Window Cave - offer underwater views of marine fauna.

 Coastline

-To the north of the Wied iz-Zurrieq fishing hamlet one can find other sea caves and grottoes as found on its southern sea leading to the blue grotto.
+To the north of the Wied iż-Żurrieq fishing hamlet one can find other sea caves and grottoes as found on its southern sea leading to the blue grotto.

-The Nuffield al-Kabir and Nuffied iz-Zghir coves, the capes of tal-Gawija, Rsejjen, Halq it-tafal, Ras nignuna, Maqluba l-bahar, Ghar mantel, and Ras Hamrija are among the Qrendi landmarks that attract visitors.
+The Nuffied al-Kabir and Nuffied iż-Żgħir coves, the capes of Tal-Gawwija, Rsejjen, Ħalq it-Tafal, Ras Niġnuna, Maqluba l-Baħar, Għar Mantel, and Ras il-Ħamrija are among the Qrendi landmarks that attract visitors.